 ** This schedule is tentative and subject to change **

-** This schedule applies to the on-campus criminal justice graduate program **
+** This schedule applies to the on-campus criminal justice master's degree program **

 You should work closely with your advisor to plan the schedule that best meets your academic needs.
 For full-time students planning to complete the program in two years without summer coursework, the following schedule is recommended: